I do not like to waste time with things like introduction. Lets jump right into it then with the social media marketing tips:

 This one may be a little technical but definitely necessary.
 NAPW stands for name, address, phone number and website.
 Having “100 Main St., Ste 1006” on your site and “100 Main St.” on google may not look much different to humans but to search engines those are two different addresses.
 Making sure all the different directories (local and national) that you are listed in have the same NAPW, word for word, if you want to show up in Google Local Searches.
 If you have never invested in registering on directories, you may very well not exist in google’s eyes.
 Hence, your target customers can’t see you.
 Contact us to take care of it for you.

-Crimson Agency is a premier Dallas Web Design and Social Media company.
+Crimson Agency is a premier Dallas SEO Company.
 We work with local businesses to grow their brand presence online.